Match Stereo Videos via Bidirectional Alignment: Related Works

 \subsection{Video Stereo Matching}

-Matching stereo videos is the integration of two objectives: static stereopsis and temporal correspondence \cite{jenkin1986applying}, which is a crucial yet relatively unexplored area.
-Monocular video depth \cite{luo2020consistent, kopf2021robust, zhang2019exploiting, li2023towards} is a closely related field.
-However, unlike stereo matching, which focuses on ``real'' depth, these methods address scale-ambiguity, where depth values for a given 3D point may vary over time due to differences in depth scale.
+Matching stereo videos is the integration of two objectives: static stereopsis and temporal correspondence \cite{jenkin1986applying}.
+Monocular video depth \cite{luo2020consistent, kopf2021robust, li2023towards} is a closely related field.
+However, unlike stereo matching, which focuses on ``real'' depth, these methods address scale-ambiguity, where a 3D point’s depth may vary over time due to inconsistent depth scales.